More than 7 billion people walk the face of the earth, and more than half (4.66 billion, to be specific) of us have access to the internet.

 Online marketplaces are a treasure trove for fraudulent activities, and there are very few issues that keep the marketplace operator awake at night, like online marketplace fraud.

-However, it’s not just the United Kingdom that’s getting torn apart by fraudsters, as countries like Poland, Hungary, and Malta having a higher fraud rate than the UK.
+However, it’s not just the United Kingdom that’s getting torn apart by fraudsters, as countries like Poland, Hungary, and Malta have a higher fraud rate than the UK.
 Rather, it’s the whole of Europe.
-But that should come as no surprise since Europe dominates around 40% of global B2C e-commerce.
+But that should come as no surprise since e-commerce sales in Europe were worth 718 billion euros in 2021.

 Unless the right fraudulent strategies are implemented, a single fraudulent event is always a harbinger of more fraudulent events.